 The Message Phase is used to transfer information about exception conditions between the Initiator and the Target.
 The Message Phase includes both the Message In and the Message Out Phases.
 The Message In Phase allows a Target to request that messages be sent to the Initiator from the Target.
 The Message Out Phase allows a Target to request that messages be sent from the Initiator to the Target.
-Table 10-2 lists the error messages that are supported by the UC07/08.
-Unsupported messages will cause the UC07/08 to abort and restart the command.
+Table 10-2 lists the error messages that are supported by the UC17/18.
+Unsupported messages will cause the UC17/18 to abort and restart the command.

 Table 10-2.
-UC07/08 SCSI Messages
+UC17/18 SCSI Messages

 Code Message Description 00 COMMAND COMPLETE Issued by the Target just before releasing the -BSY signal at the end of a command execution.
 This message is generally sent immediately after a Status Phase.
 01 EXTENDED Used for synchronous Data Transfer Request.
 02 SAVE DATA POINTER Issued by the Target to direct the Initiator to save a copy of the present active data pointer.
-03 RESTORE DATA POINTER 04 DISCONNECT Issued by the Target just before releasing the -BSY signal to indicate to the Initiator that the present physical connection is temporarily broken.
+03 RESTORE DATA POINTER Issued by the Target to direct the Initiator to restore data pointers.
+04 DISCONNECT Issued by the Target just before releasing the -BSY signal to indicate to the Initiator that the present physical connection will be temporarily broken.
 The current data, command, and status pointers are not saved.
 06 ABORT Issued by the Initiator to the Target to clear the specified LUN and cause the SCSI bus to go to the Bus Free Phase.
 07 MESSAGE REJECT Issued by the Initiator or Target in response to a received message that was undefined.
-09 MESSAGE PARITY ERROR 0C BUS DEVICE RESET Issued by the Initiator to the Target to reset all current I/O activities on the SCSI bus.
+09 MESSAGE PARITY ERROR Parity error received during message phase.
+0C BUS DEVICE RESET Issued by the Initiator to the Target to reset all current I/O activities on the SCSI bus.
 This message generates a hard Reset Condition (see subsection 10.5.1).
 80-FF IDENTIFY Issued by the Target or Initiator to establish a connection to a particular LUN.
 The following bits have particular meaning: Bit 07 - Always set to one.
 Bit 06 - Set if the Initiator can support Disconnect and Reconnect sequences.
 Bits <02:00 > - Specify LUN address (hexadecimal) in a Target.

-$[\]mbox{}$ If the disconnect function is supported, this message will be issued by the UC07/08 at the beginning of every command sequence.
+If the disconnect function is supported, this message will be issued by the UC17/18 at the beginning of every command sequence.